If, as the thesaurus suggests, hope is a motion opposite of despair, then today’s hope is grieving.

 Offering description of the Anthropocene in present time within the context of original wounding – severance from the mother – impregnates this moment with every moment’s true potential for healing because the original wound is unavoidable, can be healed, and has traditionally been recognized and resolved.
 I foremost want to encourage this healing perspective of the Anthropocene because every child is gifted with the capacity to dream themselves and their future into existence.
 And I can imagine no graver an injustice than to serve a child hopelessness when hope is what brings gestating potential to fruition.

-Hope as grieving is the call to action implicit in the Extinction Witness Vow 2 Act and in Lu’s Regenerative Memorials, a cooperative effort of Extinction Witness and Pollinator Posse.
-Both Vow 2 Act and Regenerative Memorials exist in the face of ongoing grievance, as radical actions designed to end the grievance.
-Both initiatives invite group practice and celebrate devotion to collective well-being as the age of self-interest ends, through recognizing and healing original severance of mother and child.
-Both are rooted in the understanding that death is the part of the life cycle that inspires a sorrow equivalent to the joy in the child’s birth.
-That, inspiring pure sorrow, death reminds pure joy and resolves the action to ensuring that which brings joy, ever fleeting in experience, for all.
-And that death’s regenerative potential goes unfulfilled when this pure sorrow goes unexpressed.
+Hope as grieving is the call to action implicit in Generative Memorials, a cooperative effort aligned with Remembrance Day for Lost Species.
+As the age of isolated self-interest ends, Generative Memorials invite open displays of grief and celebrate devotion to collective well-being.
+These living memorials are rooted in the understanding that birth, not death, is the ultimate sacrifice.
+That death is a part of the life cycle that inspires a sorrow equivalent to the joy in the child’s birth.
+And that death’s regenerative peacekeeping potential goes unfulfilled when this pure sorrow goes unexpressed.

-Hope today, as always, is grieving that which can be lost.
+Hope today, as always, is grieving fully that which can be lost.

 Note: ‘A Hope-Infused Anthropocene’ is part of a call to action included at the close of Megan’s forthcoming poetry collection, anticipated 2018.
-For more on the Vow 2 Act and Lucillle’s Regenerative Memorials, please visit Extinction Witness.
+For more on Generative Memorials, please visit Grief & Generation at Extinction Witness.

 Photos by Mary Ann Blackwell, courtesy of Extinction Witness